National Socialist Party (Romania): Berlin contacts and expansion

 Also in May 1933, Tătărescu stated his commitment to Germany, writing that the Germans of Romania were his party's natural allies, "the avant-garde of the great national revolution that is currently taking place up North".
 The German spirit, he argued, would do away with "the fictitious parliamentarian regime" and "dime-a-dozen politicians".
 Also then, the PNSR outlined its other "cardinal beliefs": "You as an individual can accomplish nothing; the organized nation can obtain everything.
 Neither slaves to the capitalists; nor a herd of cattle under a Bolshevik tyranny.
 The Romanian as a master of his home and a brother to all, in Christian spirit."
 The party now rejected economic theory in favor of pragmatic and radical solutions to the Great Depression, arguing that "decisive men [of state]" were required.
 It cited as examples Mustafa Kemal and Benito Mussolini.

 Tătărescu's German loyalty, reaffirmed at a new party conference, was partly rewarded: the Reich Press Office maintained preferential links with Tătărescu, Octavian Goga, and with the Nazified Saxon leader Fritz Fabritius, noting that they stood for more ideologically complex movements.
 It regarded the Guard and the LANC as "exclusively antisemitic".
 After the NSDAP's seizure of power, Alfred Rosenberg, head of its foreign political office, promoted and financially supported the PNSR, inviting Tătărescu to attend a meeting with Adolf Hitler in autumn 1933.

 The party soon built a base in Saxon Transylvania, mainly among affiliates of the German Party (to which Brandsch and Roth belonged).
 It also had a regional Romanian newspaper, Svastica Ardealului ("Transylvania's Swastika"), published by Ion Cleja.
 This wing had stronger chapters in Sălaj and Bihor, respectively led by Cleja and lawyer Ciprian Hubic, and was joined by Mihail Kreutzer, who claimed to represent the Satu Mare Swabians.
-By April 1933, Brandsch was openly anti-Nazi and was attempting to establish a democratic movement of the Saxons an the Germans in general; Roth, meanwhile, "encouraged the formation of National Socialist battalions".
+By April 1933, Brandsch was openly anti-Nazi and was attempting to establish a democratic movement of the Saxons and the Germans in general; Roth, meanwhile, "encouraged the formation of National Socialist battalions".